Just a Book, Part 4 – “Everybody Writes”

 - LinkedIn: With company pages, individual profiles and even showcase pages that highlight specific products and services, there’s a lot happening on LinkedIn.
 To stand out from the competition, optimize your profile with keyword-rich descriptions in addition to a steady stream of relevant news.
 It’s also a good idea to encourage employee advocacy since sharing important updates can boost both reach and engagement.

 “It’s tempting to go overboard – and arcade-ify your landing page by adding all manner of bells and whistles.
 Instead, go for simple and clean, with stupid-obvious navigation.
 As I’ve said elsewhere in this book: less is so often more.”
 (Page 227)

 There’s a lot to consider when writing for web.
-To churn out top notch copy for Walker Sands’ own websites (like our digital site), our content team has turned toward these tips on more than one occasion.
+To churn out top notch copy for Walker Sands’ own websites, our content team has turned toward these tips on more than one occasion.
 For home pages, keep your audience top of mind.
 Speaking directly to your audience’s motivations will help you demonstrate how you can solve their problems.
 Even something as small as adding in words your audience uses can help earn their trust – and ultimately their business.

 Writing for Email